kimmo1019/hicGAN/README.md

 Note that `hr_mats_train` and `lr_mats_train` are high resolution Hi-C training samples and low resolution Hi-C training samples, respectively.
 The size of `hr_mats_train` and `lr_mats_train` are (nb_train,40,40,1) and (nb_train,40,40,1).

-We extracted training examples in the original Hi-C matrices by cropping non-overlaping 40 by 40 squares within 2M bp.
+We extracted training examples in the original Hi-C matrices by cropping non-overlaping 40 by 40 squares (resolution: 10k bp) within 2M bp.
 See details in `data_split.py`.
 Feel free to contact `liu-q16@mails.tsinghua.edu.cn` if you have any problem.

 # Citation
 **Liu Q**, Lv H, Jiang R. hicGAN infers super resolution Hi-C data with generative adversarial networks[J].
 Bioinformatics, 2021, 35(14): i99-i107.